StoicLoofah/my-nanowrimo-novel/novel/13_quest_impossible.md

 They heard a laugh from behind them, and they all turned with their weapons ready.

-"Who's there?", Darella said.
+"Who's there?"
+Darella said.

 "Not someone who is stuck a cellar," a male voice replied.
 In the darkness, they could see a door with a small window in it covered with bars.
 They approached slowly, and a face appeared.
 Although there were wisps of white hair, the human face still looked somewhat young, as though artificially aged.

-"Well, if this isn't the cellar, where are we?", asked Mareak.
+"Well, if this isn't the cellar, where are we?" asked Mareak.

 Yannhorn sighed.
 "This is the dungeon.
 I'm not sure if they found us out or if they typically keep supplies down here, but I imagine we're stuck until someone lets us out."
 Yannhorn walked up the stairs and tested the door.
 It didn't budge.
 "There's no lock from this side, either."